learnk8s/learnk8s.io/src/yaml-validation/content.md

 You can see [an example of a complete configuration file here](https://github.com/amitsaha/kubernetes-static-checkers-demo/blob/master/polaris-configs/config_with_custom_check.yaml).

-Polaris augments the built-in checks with your own custom checks thus combining the best of both worlds.
+Polaris augments the built-in checks with your custom checks, thus combining the best of both worlds.

 However, not having access to more powerful languages like Rego or JavaScript may be a limitation to write more sophisticated checks.